eyosido/GlobalSearch/README.md

 Then, launch Substance 3D Designer to install the new version of the plugin as mentioned above.

 # Usage
-After a package (.sbs) is opened into Designer, the Refresh button (to the right of the Search Into field) must be clicked so the plugin can refresh its list of content to search into.

 Use the Search Into field to reduce the search scope to a specific set of components (graphs, package functions etc.).

 To perform a search, enter some text in the search field then hit Enter or the Search button (magnifying glass icon).